The Sulla Tips:

 have appeared in othersÕ bios on the must-take list) bordering on, um, creepy.

-IÕve also heard it (incorrectly,
+IÕve also heard it

-properly captured by a photojournalist, or that not every wedding is a good bet
+savvy to be properly captured by a photojournalist, or that not every wedding

-for photojournalism.
+is a good bet for photojournalism.
 I heartily disagree.
-Do you think before publications send
+Do you think before

-countless beautiful, inimitable, heartwrenching
+be filled with countless beautiful, inimitable, heartwrenching

 moments ripe for capturing, as long as you have a photographer who knows how to